vincentchachere/DNS-Fundamentals/README.md

 <h2 align="center">Final Thoughts</h2>

 This lab covered fundamental DNS concepts, including creating and managing A-records, working with local DNS cache, and configuring CNAME records.
-You practiced troubleshooting DNS resolution, observed how changes propagate, and reinforced key skills for managing DNS in real-world environments.
+We practiced troubleshooting DNS resolution, observed how changes propagate, and reinforced key skills for managing DNS in real-world environments.

 Next, we’ll build on this lab with the [Network File Shares and Permissions](https://github.com/vincentchachere/Network-File-Shares-and-Permissions) Lab.

 Thank you for following along with this project.
 Your time and effort in learning and implementing these concepts are greatly appreciated.

-☎️ For any questions or just to connect you can reach me at: www.linkedin.com/in/vincentchachere
+☎️ For questions or to connect you can reach me at: www.linkedin.com/in/vincentchachere